cp2k/dbcsr/src/acc/opencl/README.md

 ### Runtime Settings

 Runtime settings are made by the means of environment variables.
-The OpenCL backend provides `acc_getenv.sh` to list all occurrences of `getenv` categorized into "OpenCL Backend environment variables" (implemented in `acc_opencl.c`, etc.) and "OpenCL LIBSMM environment variables".
-Relevant backend related environment variables are:
+The OpenCL backend provides `acc_getenv.sh` to list all occurrences of `getenv` categorized into "OpenCL Backend environment variables" and "OpenCL LIBSMM environment variables".
+Common backend related settings are:

 * `ACC_OPENCL_DEVSPLIT`: integer enabling devices to be split into subdevices (non-zero/default: subdevices, zero: aggregated).
 * `ACC_OPENCL_DEVTYPE`: character string selecting "cpu", "gpu", "all" (unfiltered), or any other string (neither CPU or GPU).